Sonukr/React-redux/AppDocs/Routing/README.md

     }
     export default App;
     ```
-### That's It, You hava a working Routing in react app. 😄 🎉
+### That's It, You have a working Routing in react app. 😄 🎉